Sanitizer, face shields and a plexiglass maze: What jury trials look like in a pandemic

 After a six-day trial, the jury found Ojedokun guilty of conspiring with others to deceive and persuade older men and women on dating websites to hand over large sums of money.
 The group then laundered that money by buying used cars and shipping them to Nigeria, according to the U.S. attorney’s office.

-The trial was also Hur’s first since becoming U.S. Attorney.
+The trial was also Hur’s first since becoming U.S. attorney.
 He decided to take it on in part because he had worked many trials with Windom and was eager to team up again, but also because he knew the risks associated with trying a case during the pandemic.

 “I did not feel I could ask other people in my office to do that without doing it myself first,” Hur said.